idopinto/PrepForOopExam/README.md

 # PrepForOopExam
 Hello everyone!

-I assume that you're currently studying for your OOP exam and you are probably tired from exerice 5 ,

-don't know how or from where to get all the needed information.
+I assume that you're currently studying for your OOP exam and you are probably tired from exerice 5 , don't know how or from where to get all the needed information.

 ME TOO!

-so that's why I thought it can be good idea to create this repo and let EVERYONE share his/her favorite youtube playlist, website or any useful OOP related content.
+So that's why I thought it can be a good idea to create this repo and let EVERYONE share his/her favorite youtube playlist, website or any useful OOP related content.

 Feel free to contribute! 💻